kevinjj98/COVID19-Simulation/README.md

 The second simulation ('With social distancing' folder shows how we can help flatten the curve by social distancing ourselves.
 Here, 3/4 of the population does not move which slows down the spread of the virus (notice the red curve is much flatter).
 A few dots even remained healthy and did not contract the virus at all.
 ⁣
 In the real world, this would equate to allowing hospitals to function normally and not get overwhelmed by lots of sick patients at the beginning phases of a pandemic.⁣

+To run either simulation, go into either folder and open the HTML file in a modern browser.
 ⁣

 Make sure to practice proper social distancing, washing hands for 20 seconds, covering your coughs, staying indoors, etc!⁣